-Apartment emergencies include fire outbreak, power loss, A/C failures, water leaks or floods, lockout, and gas leaks.
+Apartment emergencies include fire outbreaks, power loss, A/C failures, water leaks or floods, lockouts, and gas leaks.

 A reputable apartment management company brings experience in addressing emergencies.
 Part of this is keeping an updated list of vendors to contact in case of emergencies.
 And outlining safety guidelines for residents, including getting to safety if the crisis compromises their safety and health, resetting circuit breakers, and turning off the main water line to your apartment.